Ottmar Mergenthaler: Death

-Mergenthaler died of tuberculosis in Baltimore in 1899.
+Mergenthaler died of pulmonary consumption (tuberculosis) and Asthenia (defined as “loss of vital forces”) in Baltimore in 1899.

 Legacy

 An operational Linotype machine is on display at the Baltimore Museum of Industry, in the museum's print shop.
 Baltimore's vocational high school, Mergenthaler Vocational Technical Senior High School, which opened in 1953, is named after him, although it is commonly referred to simply as "MERVO".

-Mergenthaler Hall on the Homewood Campus of the Johns Hopkins University was constructed in 1940–41 with donations by Eugene and Mrs. Ottmar Mergenthaler, son and widow of Ottmar Mergenthaler.
+Mergenthaler Hall on the Homewood Campus of the Johns Hopkins University was constructed in 1940–41 with donations by Mergenthaler's widow and his son Eugene.

+Mergenthaler is depicted in Edward Laning's mural The Story of the Recorded Word on the east wall of the McGraw Rotunda at the Main Branch of the New York Public Library.
+Mergenthaler is shown in the mural alongside his linotype machine and Whitelaw Reid of the New York Tribune.

+The Ottmar Mergenthaler Museum is located in his birthplace, Hachtel, Germany.
+Today, the museum hosts guest to view their working Linotype machine on the ground level with artifacts of Ottmar Mergenthaler’s life and invention on the second level.